 (703) 879-8142 ext 100

-Sanjay Raman is serving as the Interim President and CEO of the Virginia Tech Applied Research Corporation.
+Sanjay Raman is serving as the President and CEO of the Virginia Tech Applied Research Corporation.
 He is a Professor of Electrical Computer Engineering at Virginia Tech, and has also been serving as Associate Vice President, Virginia Tech National Capital Region, where he is responsible for planning and executing region-wide initiatives to enhance the university’s research, education, and outreach missions.

 He is also a founding member of the VT Multifunctional Integrated Circuits and Systems (MICS) research group.
 Dr. Raman was on assignment as a Program Manager in the DARPA Microsystems Technology Office, from 2007-2013, responsible for R&D programs in the areas of adaptive RF/mixed-signal integrated circuits (ICs), RF MEMS, and 3D/heterogeneous integration technologies.